Near Kalamazoo in Kalamazoo County, Michigan — The American Midwest (Great Lakes)

 Erected 1973 by Michigan History Division, Department of State.
 (Marker Number L245A.)

 Location.
 42° 15.579′ N, 85° 39.463′ W. Marker is near Kalamazoo, Michigan, in Kalamazoo County.
-Marker is at the intersection of Parkview Avenue and 11th Street, on the right when traveling east on Parkview Avenue.
-Touch for map.
-Marker is located in the northwest corner of the Genessee Prairie Cemetery.
+Marker is at the intersection of Parkview Touch for map.
 Marker is in this post office area: Kalamazoo MI 49009, United States of America.
+Touch for directions.

 Regarding Harris Family.
 The grave sites of Enoch Harris and the Harris Family are located 100 feet south of the marker.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 6, 2009, by Brandon Bartoszek of Muskegon, Michigan.
-This page has been viewed 1,042 times since then and 9 times this year.
+It was originally submitted on October 6, 2009, by Brandon Bartoszek of Muskegon, Michigan.
+This page has been viewed 1,083 times since then and 6 times this year.
 Photos: 1. submitted on October 6, 2009, by Brandon Bartoszek of Muskegon, Michigan.
 2, 3, 4, 5. submitted on September 20, 2013, by Duane Hall of Abilene, Texas. • Kevin W. was the editor who published this page.